What next for Hearts after Hampden heartache?

 With that added cash, and more shrewd transfer business, Hearts can aim to cement their place as Scotland's 'best of the rest' next term, and perhaps look to reduce the gap between themselves and Glasgow's top two.

 "Hearts fans can be proud of their team," said former Hearts winger Neil McCann on Sportscene.
-"I think Robbie Neilson has been backed, but is it worth the risk to back him some more now with group stage football confirmed?"
+"I think Robbie Neilson has been backed, but is it worth the risk to back him some more now with group-stage football confirmed?"